laravel-liberu/documentation/docs/backend/calendar.md

 ## Commands

-- `php artisan enso:calendar:notify` - sends the calendar event reminder notifications
+- `php artisan liberu:calendar:notify` - sends the calendar event reminder notifications

 ::: tip
 The package is also using the command internally, as it calls it every minute to send any